JCassarino/JCassarino/README.md

 ## 🌟 My Projects Showcase

-Here are some of the personal projects I've been working on.
-You can find more details in their respective repositories!

 * **[Vivid Vendetta (Unity Game)](https://github.com/JCassarino/Vivid-Vendetta)*
     * A 2D action roguelike blending magic and futuristic tech.
 (Self-taught C# & Unity)
     * `Tech Stack: Unity, C#`